 I Sent Funds to a Validator instead of Staking Them!
 Print

 You will need to contact the validator and ask them to refund the transaction.
 If you reach out to them, Polkadot validators will likely return your funds because the Polkadot ecosystem is designed to incentivize good behavior.
 This tends to result in more votes and trust from the community and therefore more influence and financial rewards.
 The opposite is true for bad behavior.

 On Polkadot-JS UI, validators that verified their identity with a registrar are marked by a green icon (with a checkmark or chain) next to their name.
 Validators with a grey icon have set an on-chain identity, but their information has not been verified.
 However, it is reasonable to expect the information to be correct in both cases.
 The Staking Dashboard does not differentiate between verified and unverified identities.

-Be sure to share your experience in the Polkadot community on Element, Discord or Twitter, so the whole community can also learn which validators are the most trustworthy.
+Be sure to share your experience in the Polkadot community on Element, Discord or Twitter, so the whole community can continue to learn which validators are the most trustworthy.

 Did you find it helpful?Send feedback